CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>
 ### GENCODE superset and Biomart and the paper file and file in the Server and NCBI files
 Then, we compared five files in two different four groups:<br>
-GENCODE_superset, Biomart, file used in the paper, file available in the Server.<br>
+GENCODE_superset, Biomart, the file used in the paper, file available in the Server.<br>
-GENCODE_superset, Biomart, file used in the paper, NCBI files.
+GENCODE_superset, Biomart, the file used in the paper, NCBI files.
 <br></br>
 <kbd> <img src="0_Images/Slide55.PNG"/> </kbd>
 <br></br>